 Using Your Kids as Market Research

-If you have teens or pre-teens, find out what they are dying to own or what is absolutely hot amongst their peers right now.
+If you have teens or pre-teens, find out what they are dying to own or what is hot among their peers right now.
 Identify which of these items or trends is in short supply or find the local sources for these sorts of goods and re-sell them to kids in other markets.

 Product Releases, Supply Shortages